2w21234/privateST/README.md

 * `gene.pkl`: A list of the gene names.
 * `mean_expression.npy`: The corresponding mean gene expression values.
-* `image_stats.csv`: Contains the mean and standard deviation for each color channel (RGB) of the image patches.
+* `image_gene_stats.csv`: Contains the mean and standard deviation for each color channel (RGB) of the image patches.
 These values are used for image normalization.

 ---